scottkuhl/csharp-web-development/src/chapters/introduction-and-setup/why-csharp.rst

 Beyond the basics of programming in C#, you'll learn some key *object oriented* concepts to enhance the capabilities of your programs.
-You'll also download a program called **Visual Studio IDE** to get familiar with the tools of the C# developer.
+You'll also download a program called **Visual Studio** to get familiar with the tools of the C# developer.
-In the final lessons of this course, you will use a C# framework called **.NET Core MVC**.
+In the final lessons of this course, you will use a C# framework called **ASP.NET MVC**.
 This framework gives us the scaffolding necessary to create *MVC* programs (another concept we'll cover) effectively and efficiently.